Defra-Data-Science-Centre-of-Excellence/sgapi/README.md

 4. **get_table.R** - extracts a dataframe from the chosen Nomis table for your selected area and selected filters
 5. **get_table_link_lookup.R** - retrieves a dataframe with the lookup table between two resolutions, taken from

+## Exploratory Functions

+1. **list_boundaries.R** - lists all boundary masks available on the ONS Open Geography
+2. **list_tables.R** - lists all tables, including their name and reference code, from nomis
+3. **available_scales.R** - provides list of available geographical resolutions for your chosen nomis table
+4. **data_sources.R** - lists all available data sources on nomis

 ## Additional API Information